Why it’s important to choose the best CPU for RTX 2060?

 Ryzen 2600X is especially a deal-breaker as it features a high clock speed of 3.6Ghz and a boost clock of 4.2Ghz on all cores without increasing the power consumption above 95watts.

 Many gamers would say why didn’t I gave Intel Core i5 9600k my first priority and the answer is nothing more than that of performance versus value for money.
 Intel Core i5 9600k is also able to provide similar performance like that of Ryzen 5 2600X.
 However, the price of this processor is higher than that of Ryzen 5.

 Intel Core i5 9600K is a 6 core processor with 6 “real” cores and is the latest 9th gen CPU that features the highest core clock/boost clock ever observed in a Core i5.
 Although the pricing is more than the i5 8600K.
 It features core clock as 3.7Ghz and boosts up to 4.6Ghz which quite impressive on 6 core CPU and comes with 9MB of cache memory and 95 Watts.
 Combined with the RTX 2060, it will give you a huge performance.

 When you combine the i5 9600K with almost any mid-high end GPU, then you can expect better performance than most of the Ryzen processors.
 It’s due to the faster single-core performance of Intel processors and their ability to boost the clock speeds automatically.

 Should you buy any other CPU?

-The card is aimed at mid-level gaming and for that purpose, both Ryzen 5 2600X and Core i5 9600k are on par with one another.
-The conclusion has been given from our end after a thorough analysis of various reviews.
+The card is aimed at mid-high end gaming and for that purpose, Core i5 9400F, Ryzen 5 2600X and Core i5 9600k are enough for handling it.